TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 ---
 layout: post
-title: "Testing Concurrent Map Operations in Go"
+title: "Concurrent Map Operations in Go"
 date: 2018-07-17
 comments: false
 published: True
-categories: go concurrency maps
+categories: go concurrency maps mutex sync
 ---

 ## The Problem
-Imagine you had a map.
+You have map.
 This map stored many custom structs with many numerical values.
-Now imagine you had a queue of transactions waiting to mutate that map.
+We also have queue of transactions waiting to mutate values in the map.
 Some transactions reduced values in the map, while others increased them.
-How do you process the transactions in the fastest manner?
+How might you process transactions in the fastest manner?

 <img src="/images/2018/07/general.png"/>